-Yes, it started mostly at New England prep schools and ivy walled colleges.
+Yes, it started mostly at New England prep schools and ivy-walled colleges.
 But the roots of preppy style can also be traced to a focus on social achievement, uniformity of style, propriety, proper decorum and class distinction.
-Conformity of dress at school resulted in the basic uniform of coat, tie, button down shirt, grey flannels or chinos and loafers or lace ups.
+Conformity of dress at school resulted in the basic uniform of a coat, tie, button-down shirt, grey flannels or chinos and loafers or lace ups.
 Codes, traditions and sports also helped to nurture a bond and familiarity among budding preps and instilled in them a feeling of belonging.

 This environment helped create a culture of exclusivity that had real influence.
 To say you prepped at Andover (a feeder school for Harvard) or Hotchkiss (a feeder school for Yale) could win you access to the right social circle or get you into really great parties.
 And once in the working world, to say you were a Yale man could mean getting the right job, joining the right club or vacationing on Martha’s Vineyard.

 People want what they do not have or what seems more attractive than what they do.
-So, when the Preppy Handbook hit the shelves in 1980, its editor Lisa Birchach (herself a Brown grad) overnight became the arbitrar of all things pink and green.
-People didn’t care that it was intended to be both a send-up of the “true” prep culture as well as a tongue and cheek education for those looking to emulate the life.
+So, when the Preppy Handbook hit the shelves in 1980, its editor, Lisa Birchach (herself a Brown grad), overnight became the arbitrar of all things pink and green.
+People didn’t care that it was intended to be both a send-up of the ‘true’ prep culture as well as a tongue-in-cheek education for those looking to emulate the life.
 They saw a way of living that was far more exciting, cultured, sporty and stylish than their own – and they wanted it.

-As one of my readers sharply pointed out though, the iconic Ralph Lauren image of mixing dress and purposeful clothing did not start out as a fashion movement; “you don’t wear foul weather gear over your blazer because you’re a blue-blooded American demonstrating your accessibility without appearing tacky; you do it because you’re a wise-mouthed elitist who smugly tells your Latin professor, technically speaking, you haven’t broken any rules so there’s nothing he can do about it.
+However, the trademark preppy aesthetic of mixing dress and purposeful clothing did not start out as a fashion movement: “you don’t wear foul-weather gear over your blazer because you’re a blue-blooded American demonstrating your accessibility without appearing tacky; you do it because you’re a wise-mouthed elitist who smugly tells your Latin professor, technically speaking, you haven’t broken any rules so there’s nothing he can do about it.
 And of course it’s sailing gear, because your father does own a yacht…”